Engineering Vibrations Lab

 design experience.
 In 2023 he began pursuing a M.S. in Mechanical Engineering at Kennesaw

-State University where he met Dr. Nasseri and took her "Advanced Manufacturing" graduate level
+State University where he met Dr. Nasseri and took her "Advanced Manufacturing" graduate

-class.
+level class.
 He joined her research team as Graduate Research Assistant (GRA) in Spring

 2024 and continued the research project through a Master's Project course.
+He worked

 Kevin Doan obtained his Bachelor’s Degree in Mechanical Engineering Technology with a concentration